prettier/eslint-config-prettier/README.md

 - [eslint-plugin-prettier#65]

 When the autofix bug in ESLint has been fixed, the special case for these rules can be removed.

+Note: You need to put `"prettier/prettier"` in your `"extends"` array if you want these rules to be turned off.
+(Yes, there’s both a _rule_ called `"prettier/prettier"` and a _config_ called `"prettier/prettier"`.)

+Note: The CLI tool only reports these as problematic if the `"prettier/prettier"` _rule_ is enabled for the same file.

 ### [curly]